-This new level of restriction applies to the following BSD buildings (and excludes the Medical Center campus):
+This restriction applies to the following BSD buildings (and excludes the Medical Center campus):

 - BSLC - Biological Sciences Learning Center/Greenhouse/Knapp Center for Medical Research